Buyer's guide · 2026Last reviewed 2026-05-07

 What "AI market intelligence" means in 2026.

-AI market intelligence is the discipline of tracking how AI assistants — ChatGPT, Gemini, Claude, Perplexity — name, rank, and cite vendors across a defined market.
-Where SEO measured rank inside a list of blue links, AI market intelligence measures position inside a synthesized answer that names some vendors and skips the rest entirely.
+AI Market Signal Intelligence is the discipline of tracking how AI assistants — ChatGPT, Gemini, Claude, and Grok — name, rank, and cite vendors across a defined market.
+Where SEO measured rank inside a list of blue links, AI Market Signal Intelligence measures position inside a synthesized answer that names some vendors and skips the rest entirely.

 How we picked